klustria/oci-devops-helidon-example/README.md

 # Using OCI DevOps to build and deploy a Java-based Helidon MP Application

-This example shows how to pair Helidon with OCI DevOps pipeline to build a quick start Helidon MP application and deploy to either an OCI Instance, an OKE Cluster or both.
+This example will demonstrate how to pair Helidon with OCI DevOps pipeline to build a quick start Helidon MP application and deploy to either an OCI Instance, an OKE Cluster or both.

 ## Objective
 1. Create an OCI DevOps project that will build and deploy a Helidon MP application example.